How to Locate and Delete Accounts Linked to Your Email Address

 5. Use Free Lookup Tools to Catch What You Missed

 Some free tools scan public information to show where your email appears.
-They won't find everything, but they can surface exposure that's hard to spot manually.
+They will not find everything, but they can surface exposure that is hard to spot manually.

 Useful options include: